MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-Although the majority of chemicals in cosmetic products pose very little or no threat, some have been linked to significant medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals enter the body through the skin, inhalation, ingestion and internal use, and lead to the same problems as food chemicals, per this site.
+Although the majority of chemicals in beauty products and cosmetics present limited or no risk, several dozen are associated to significant medical conditions, such as cancer, and neurological harm.
+Cosmetic chemicals can enter the body through the skin and inhalation, and lead to the same problems as food chemicals, per this site.

-Chemicals and contaminants associated with cancer can be found in food and many other commonly used goods.
-Yet, no sector of consumer goods is susceptible to less government direction than cosmetics, including Eyeshadow.
-While many of the chemicals in cosmetics most likely present very little risk, exposure to some is associated with worrying health conditions, including cancer.
+Chemicals linked to cancer can be found in food, water, and many other everyday items.
+Yet, no category of consumer items is subject to less government direction than cosmetics and other personal products, including Eyeshadow.
+Though most of the contaminants and chemicals in cosmetics almost certainly pose very little risk, subjection to a few is linked to major health conditions, such as cancer.